BellaTheUni112/masscan-automated/README.md

 # Masscan Automated

-A simple tool which automates scanning and filtering with Masscan and Awk
+A simple tool which automates scanning and filtering with Masscan

 This scans ports 80, 22, 445, 3389, 5900, 23, and 139